sanjayez/Zeniary/src/utils/posthog-tracking.md

 - **Implementation**: Updated the `Email` component in `src/app/components/common/Email.tsx`
 - **Events**:
-  - `Email CTA Click`: Fired when a user clicks the email CTA button
+  - `Email CTA Click`: Fired ONLY when a user successfully submits an email (not on validation errors or duplicates)
+  - Includes properties:
-  - Includes a `location` property to distinguish between different email form locations:
+    - `location`: Distinguishes between different email form locations (`hero_cta`, `bottom_cta`)
-    - `hero_cta`: Email form in the hero section at the top of the page
-    - `bottom_cta`: Email form at the bottom of the page
+    - `page_path`: The page where the submission occurred
+    - `email_domain`: The domain portion of the submitted email (for analytics)
+    - `status`: Always "success" since we only track successful submissions
-  - This allows for accurate measurement of conversion rates for each CTA location
+  - This ensures accurate conversion metrics that reflect actual successful submissions

 ### 3. Total Email CTA / Total Number of Users

 - This metric can be derived from PostHog by comparing:
   - Total count of `Email CTA Click` events (can be filtered by location if needed)
   - Total unique users (tracked automatically by PostHog)
+- Since we only track successful submissions, this metric accurately reflects actual conversions

 ### 4. Average Time Spent in Each Section